victorjperez/personal-blog/_posts/2018-01-24-Pahscotchway.markdown

 “I don’t really speak New Jersian.”, stated the young man rather obviously.
 It was clear the conversation had long since died before I started listening.
 “Well I’m gonna havta get going now, we should chat again sometime.”

 “Well I’m not going to be around here to long.
-I’m down here for the open mic night, but I dunno how long I’ll be around town”.
-The younger man seemed a little disappointed at this revelation.
+I’m down here for the open mic night, but I dunno how long I’ll be around town”.The younger man seemed a little disappointed at this revelation.
 “I’m pretty easy to find though, if you want to chat while I’m around.” the old man was far too nice for his own good.